cshtdd/hb-api/readme.md

 ### The solution

 Rather than actively monitoring each computer.
 We make every computer send a message whenever it can.
-A lack of messages from a computer for a sustained period of time indicate a problem.
+A lack of messages from a computer for a sustained period of time indicates a problem.
 This pattern is known as [Heartbeat](https://en.wikipedia.org/wiki/Heartbeat_(computing)) and is widely used through the industry.

 ## Getting Started